 The Company's financial instruments that are potentially subject to concentrations of credit risk consist primarily of cash and trade receivables.
 The risk with respect to trade receivables is partially mitigated by the diversity, both by geography and by industry, of the Company's customer base.
 The Company's accounts receivable is derived from sales to a large number of direct customers and resellers around the world.
-Sales to customers within the automotive industry accounted for approximately 29%, 33%, and 36% of the Company's 2022, 2021 and 2020 revenue, respectively, with no other industry representing more than 10% of revenue.
-No individual customer accounted for 10% or more of revenue in the years ended December 31, 2022, 2021 or 2020.
+No individual customer accounted for 10% or more of revenue in the years ended December 31, 2023, 2022 or 2021.